-It’s just not the same as a cool crisp glass of juice that’s come out the fridge.
+It’s just not the same as a cool, crisp, fresh juice that’s come out of the fridge.

 So you might start to wonder, can I put ice in a juicer?
-The answer is, you could but you’ll break your juicer. if it’s a centrifugal juicer with a spinning blade the ice will cause the blades to become blunt and soon enough it just won’t work properly.
+The answer is yes, but you’ll break your juicer.
+If it’s a centrifugal juicer with a spinning blade, the ice will cause the blades to become blunt and soon enough it just won’t work properly.

-And in a masticating juicer the hard ice could cause it to get jammed and the auger to wear out because it will have to work much harder than it needs to.
+And in a masticating juicer, the hard ice could cause it to jam and the auger to wear out, because it will have to work much harder than it needs to.